A Kernel Stein Test for Comparing Latent Variable Models: A relative goodness-of-fit test

-In this article, we consider the case where we have two latent variable models $P$ and $Q$, and we wish to determine which is a closer approximation of the distribution $R$ generating our data $\{x_{i}\}_{i=1}^{n}$.
-The respective density functions of the models are given by the integrals $p(x)=\int p(x|z)\dd P_{Z}(z)$ and $q(x)=\int q(x|w)\dd Q_{W}(w)$.
-As with $P$, the latent variable $w$ is assumed to take values in a set $\mathcal{W}$ with prior $Q_{W}.$ We assume that $p(x)$ and $q(x)$ cannot be tractably evaluated, not even up to their normalizing constants.
+We consider the case where we have two latent variable models $P$ and $Q$, and we wish to determine which is a closer approximation of the distribution $R$ generating our data $\{x_{i}\}_{i=1}^{n}.$ The respective density functions of the models are given by the integrals $p(x)=\int p(x|z)\dd P_{Z}(z)$ and $q(x)=\int q(x|w)\dd Q_{W}(w)$.
+As with $P$, the latent variable $w$ is assumed to take values in a set $\mathcal{W}$ with prior $Q_{W}.$ We assume that $p(x)$ and $q(x)$ cannot be tractably evaluated, even up to their normalizing constants.
 Our goal is to determine the \emph{relative} goodness-of-fit of the models by comparing each model's discrepancy from the data distribution.
 Our problem is formulated as the following hypothesis test:

 In other words, the null hypothesis is that the fit of $P$ to $R$ (in terms of KSD) is as good as $Q,$ or better.
 Note that the KSD in \eqref{eq:hypotheses-1} is defined by a particular reproducing kernel, and thus different kernels yield distinct hypotheses.
 For kernel selection, we refer the reader to Section \ref{subsec:Kernel-choice}.

-We end this introductory section with an overview of the formal assumptions made throughout the paper.
+We next provide an overview of the formal assumptions made throughout the paper.
 Let $(\Omega,\mathcal{S},\Pi)$ be a probability space, where $\Omega$ is a sample space, $\mathcal{S}$ is a $\sigma$-algebra, and $\Pi$ is a probability measure.
-All random variables (for example, data points $x_{i}$ and draws $\mathbf{z}_{i}^{(t)}$ from a Markov chain sampler) below are understood as measurable functions from the sample space $\text{\ensuremath{\Omega}}.$ The input space $\mathcal{X}$ is equipped with the Borel $\sigma$-algebra generated by its standard topology.
+All random variables (for example, data points $x_{i}$ and draws $\mathbf{z}_{i}^{(t)}$ from a Markov chain sampler) are understood as measurable functions from the sample space $\text{\ensuremath{\Omega}}.$ The input space $\mathcal{X}$ is equipped with the Borel $\sigma$-algebra generated by its standard topology.
 We assume that $\mathcal{Z},\mathcal{W}$ are Polish spaces with the Borel $\sigma$-algebras defined by their respective topologies, on which the priors $P_{Z},\ Q_{W}$ are defined.
-Finally, we require the following conditions on the models: (a) the two models are distinct; i.e., their marginal densities disagree on a set of positive $R$-measure, and (b) one of the models is not equal to the data distribution $R.$
+Finally, we require that the two models are distinct; i.e., their marginal densities disagree on a set of positive $R$-measure.